Kwasa Sentral MRT station: Exits and entrances

 The station is designed with two entrances - Entrance A and Entrance B - but currently, only Entrance A is in use, leading to the feeder bus stop, taxi lay-by, drop-off area and the park and ride facility.
 Entrance B is currently closed and will be opened when the area on the east side of the station is developed.

 History

 During the early stages of construction prior to the finalisation of station names, Kwasa Sentral station was known by the working name Taman Industri Sungai Buloh.

-Feeder Bus Services
+Feeder bus services

-With the opening of the Kajang Line, feeder buses also began operating linking the station with several housing areas in Kota Damansara and Subang (Section U3 and U5, Shah Alam).
+With the opening of the Kajang line, feeder buses also began operating linking the station with several housing areas in Kota Damansara and Subang (Section U3 and U5, Shah Alam).
 The feeder buses operate from the station's feeder bus hub adjacent to the station.